 Student Financial Assistance

 Student Financial Aid Information – A number of disclosures are required pertaining to student financial aid information.
 These include: information about the need-based and non-need-based federal, state, local, private, and institutional student financial assistance programs; criteria for awarding aid; eligibility requirements; method and frequency of disbursements; rights and responsibilities of students receiving federal aid including continued student eligibility and standards of Satisfactory Academic Progress; procedures for applying; and exit counseling information.
 Additionally, certain disclosures for loans are made when a student completes their Master Promissory Note for Direct Loans.
-A sample Master Promissory Notes is available to review on the websites without having to create an account first.
+A sample Master Promissory Note is available to review on this website without having to create an account first.
 These loan disclosures include, among other things: terms and conditions of the loans; sample repayment schedule; and the necessity for repaying the loans.
-Additional information regarding loans will be disclosed during Entrance and Exit Counseling as well.
+Additional information regarding loans is disclosed when the student completes federal Entrance and Exit Counseling as well.
 Information such as anticipated loan amount and disbursement date will be provided to students as part of a disclosure statement.
-For additional information about these disclosures please contact the Office of Financial Aid at 208.795.4286 or nmcmillin@icom.edu.
+For additional information about these disclosures, please contact the Office of Financial Aid at 208.795.4286 or financialaid@icom.edu.

 Disbursement for Books and Supplies – The institution must provide a way for a student who is eligible for federal aid to obtain or purchase, by the 7th day of the term, the books and supplies applicable to the term, if 10 days before the beginning of the term the institution could disburse funds the student is eligible for and assuming the funds were disbursed, the student would have a credit balance (i.e. refund).
 ICOM meets this requirement by supplying each student with an iPad pre-loaded with all of the textbook materials before or on the first day of class.
 Questions can be answered by the Office of Financial Aid at 208.795.4286 or financialaid@icom.edu.